Engineering

 Admissions Assessment

-All applicants for Engineering for 2025 entry are required to take the Engineering and Science Admissions Test (ESAT).
+All applicants for Engineering are required to take the Engineering and Science Admissions Test (ESAT).
 You will need to complete Mathematics 1, Mathematics 2 and Physics.
 You must register in advance and take the test at an authorised assessment centre.

 Please see the University’s admissions test page for more information.